 Powertec Power Rack Assembly Video

 Updated solid steel construction, capable of holding a max capacity of 1000lb

 New improved safety features keep you safe whilst working out

 Excellent variety of options to choose from to turn this rack into a complete workout station

 Numbered upright posts

-An excellent heavy duty rack from Powertec, built to last with a lifetime frame warranty this rack will not disappoint even the most serious of weightlifters, great to see such a selection of useful attachments on offer, making this rack even more desirable for any home gym.
+An excellent heavy-duty rack from Powertec, built to last with a lifetime frame warranty, the Powertec Power Rack will not disappoint even the most serious of weightlifters, great to see such a selection of useful attachments on offer, making this rack even more desirable for any home gym.

 The only thing I didn’t like about this rack is the price of the lat attachment around $700 for a plate loaded lat pulldown is expensive, yes it’s a good one, but for $700, it’s going to be out of a lot of peoples price range.

 The one positive is, you don’t have to buy the lat pull with the rack; you can save for it and buy it later.